Symphony No. 4 (Piston): Analysis

 A typical performance will last around 25 minutes.

 The first movement begins with a flowing, two-octave melody in the violins, countered by a chromatic theme in the clarinet.
 The second movement is a "dancing" movement in rondo form, featuring irregular meters (3/4, 7/8, 5/8, 2/4, etc.), alternating with a 6/8 waltz and a vigorous theme "reminiscent of country fiddling".
-The contemplativo grows from an almost completely atonal opening theme into an explosive climax.
+The contemplative grows from an almost completely atonal opening theme into an explosive climax.
 The finale is in sonata form, with the first theme strongly rhythmic, and the second (in the oboe) more cantabile.
 The development section is short, and leads through a return of the second theme in the violins to an exuberant ending built on the first theme.